-Even without the Nationals, RFK chugs along.
-With the Redskins having long since left (after 1996) for FedEx Field in Landover, Maryland, soccer has become king at the old stadium.
-Numerous international matches have been held at RFK, including several from the 1994 World Cup, and the venue has been a favorite hosting ground for the United States national team; on the club level, RFK has been home to Major League Soccer’s D.C.
-United since its inception in 1996.
-But even United is ready to bolt, hoping to open a smaller soccer-specific stadium by 2018.
-Once that move is made, an appointment with the wrecking ball may not be far behind for RFK.
+Even without the Nationals, RFK chugged along.
+With the Redskins having long since left (after 1996) for FedEx Field in Landover, Maryland, soccer became king at the old stadium.
+Numerous international matches were held at RFK, including several from the 1994 World Cup, and the venue evolved as a favorite hosting ground for the United States national team; on the club level, RFK was home to Major League Soccer’s D.C.
+United from its inception until 2018 when it, too, bolted to a new, smaller stadium of its own.
+All that’s left for RFK is an appointment with the wrecking ball, which is expected sometime in 2021.
 Or, they could hire someone like Magneto, who in X-Men: Days of Future Past used his mind power to literally tear RFK off its concrete roots and plunk it down around the White House.

-It’s possible that soccer fans may help bring down the stadium first.
-During one international match, media members in the press box were mortified to see a chunk of concrete fall on a ledge in front of them, thanks to overzealous fans jumping on and rocking the upper deck above in unison—a RFK Stadium tradition.
-Elsewhere, the end is nigh; concrete has fallen in other spots, bathroom ceilings are peeling apart, and the mustard-colored wooden seats in the upper deck have been cracking away.
-Even the white paint on Frank Howard’s many landing spots has eroded into a near non-existence.
+Soccer fans nearly helped bring down the stadium first.
+During an international match, media members in the press box were mortified to see a chunk of concrete fall on a ledge in front of them, thanks to overzealous fans jumping on and rocking the upper deck above in unison—a RFK Stadium tradition.
+Elsewhere, the end was nigh; concrete fell in other spots, bathroom ceilings peeled apart, and the mustard-colored wooden seats in the upper deck cracked away.
+Even the white paint on Frank Howard’s many landing spots eroded into a near non-existence.

 The Nationals carry on elsewhere, continuing a tradition of Washington baseball that was rudely interrupted for a third of a century, a time when it should have shined the brightest.
 It’s not RFK Stadium’s fault; all it did was sit lonely while poor ownership helped doomed generations of local major league activity, followed by a series of heartbreaking “psych” moments from baseball officials who dangled the promise of the game in front of them, only to take their business elsewhere.